warkrismagic/mcp-ui-fork_research/README.md

 ----

-**`mcp-ui`** brings interactive web components to your [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) workflow.
-Build on the server, render on the client — let your MCP server deliver dynamic HTML resources out of the box.
+**`mcp-ui`** brings interactive web components to [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP).
+Deliver rich, dynamic UI resources directly from your MCP server to be rendered by the client.
+Take Human<>AI interaction to the next level!

 > *This project is an experimental playground for MCP UI ideas.
 Expect rapid iteration and community-driven enhancements!*